 To cause your application to register its environment, you specify true to the EnvironmentConfig.setRegister() method when you open your environment.
-Note that you must also specify true to either EnvironmentConfig.setRunRecovery() or EnvironmentConfig.setRunFatalRecovery().
-If during the open, BDB XML determines that recovery must be run, this indicates the type of recovery that is run.
-If you do not specify either type of recovery, then no recovery is run if the registration process identifies a need for it.
+You may also specify true to EnvironmentConfig.setRunRecovery().
+However, it is an error to specify true to EnvironmentConfig.setRunFatalRecovery() when you are also registering your environment with the setRegister() method.
+If during the open, BDB XML determines that recovery must be run, it will automatically run the correct type of recovery for you, so long as you specify normal recovery on your environment open.
+If you do not specify normal recovery, and you register your environment, then no recovery is run if the registration process identifies a need for it.
 In this case, the environment open simply fails by throwing RunRecoveryException.